 Avoiding loud sounds is the best way to keep your ears healthy.
 If you cannot completely avoid all noise, wearing hearing proper protection is key.

 Disposable earplugs are available at your local pharmacy.
 These inexpensive earplugs are usually made of foam and can be used a few times before needing to be replaced.
 Earplugs made of rubber or plastic are more durable but also more expensive.

 Custom earplugs are created from a mold of your ears and are ideal for those who are regularly exposed to loud noises.
 This style of earplug offers a higher level of protection and a better fit than the disposable options.
 They are usually significantly more expensive.

 Now is the time to do something to protect your hearing.
-To learn more or to schedule an appointment with a hearing expert, contact Elk Grove Hearing Care today.
+To learn more or to schedule an appointment with a local hearing expert, contact Elk Grove Hearing Care today.